 In May 2018, we renegotiated the distribution agreement with Ethypharm for M-Eslon and M-Ediat to expand Valeo's role and responsibilities, including QA/QC and all commercialization activities in Canada.
+Following this amendment, the gross revenues from the sale of the Ethypharm products would be presented on our financial statements as opposed to the net amounts.

 In July 2018, we launched a non-brokered private placement (the "Offering") of convertible debentures (the "Debentures") for maximum gross proceeds of up to \$4,000,000.
 The Debentures bore interest at a rate of 8% per annum.
 The maturity date of the Debentures is the date that is twelve (12) months following the closing of the Offering.
-Each \$1,000 principal amount of Debentures are convertible into 2,500 Shares representing a price per share equal to \$0.40 (the "Conversion Price").
-The Debentures, plus all accrued and unpaid interest, are convertible into Shares at the Conversion Price, either at the option of the holder at any time or automatically upon the occurrence of a defined liquidity event.
+Each \$1,000 principal amount of Debentures would be convertible into 2,500 Shares representing a price per share equal to \$0.40 (the "Conversion Price").
+The Debentures, plus all accrued and unpaid interest, will be convertible into Shares at the Conversion Price, either at the option of the holder at any time or automatically upon the occurrence of a defined liquidity event.
 On July 25, 2018, the Corporation issued Debentures for a principal amount of \$500,000.

 In September 2018, Valeo and Besins Healthcare ("Besins") entered into an agreement to commercialize Utrogestan in Canada.
 Utrogestan is the commercial brand name for micronized progesterone indicated for luteal phase support during in-vitro fertilization cycles.
 Under the terms of the agreement, Valeo is responsible for all aspects of regulatory, quality, sales, marketing and distribution activities in Canada.
 Utrogestan has already been granted marketing approval by Health Canada and we expect a third quarter 2019 product launch.
-The agreement provides us with exclusive rights for five years, with Besins having a buy-back option after two years.
+The agreement gave Valeo the exclusive rights to commercialize Utrogestan in Canada for five years, with Besins having a buyback option after two years.